manfredsteyer/oauth2-oidc-demo/README.md

-# Auth0 Demo
+# Angular OAuth2/OIDC Demo

-Shows how to use Angular with Auth0.
+Shows how to use Angular with OAuth2 and OIDC.
+The demo uses an IdentityServer instance provided via the Azure Cloud.

 ## Getting started

 ```
 npm install
-ng serve --ssl -o
+ng serve -o
 ```

-## SSL Cert Warning

-The browser does not trust the certificate used by the CLI.
-Hence, you'll get a warning.
-You can bypass this warning or create an own certificate trusted by your machine for the CLI.
-Both is described in this [blog article](https://medium.com/@rubenvermeulen/running-angular-cli-over-https-with-a-trusted-certificate-4a0d5f92747a).